 Important Legal Papers You And Your College Bound Kids Need

-When sending a kid to college, the last things you might be thinking about are legal matters or legal papers.
+At this time, the last things you might be thinking about are legal matters or the legal papers that might become necessary.

 The following are the three important documents you’ll want to review and fill out with your child before they leave for school.